andySigler/nodela/README.md

  - Part Holes
  - Vias

 This means a board will be predominantly shaped by the `Wire` elements found in your design.
-See [this tutorial](https://vimeo.com/119003450) on how to prepare your design for the Nodela.
+See [THIS TUTORIAL](https://vimeo.com/119003450) on how to prepare your design for the Nodela.
+For the lazy check out [this ULP](http://mlab.taik.fi/paja/?p=1874), but your final board will be of lower quality.

-#####Jog the mills's head to select the cut's origin
+####Jog the bit to select origin

+Mill anywhere on your copper plate by jogging the head around.
+The interface will also mirror your design for when milling the bottom of your PCB.

+####Speed and plunge depth

- - Mill anywhere on your copper by jogging the head around with HTML5 buttons
+Mill anywhere on your copper plate by jogging the head around.
+The interface will also mirror your design for when milling the bottom of your PCB.

-###What nodela does NOT do

-#####Does NOT mill Routes
- - Toolpath lines for making Routes must be designed in eagle using the Wire command (these are simple lines)
- - I prefer drawing these by hand, but for the lazy check out this great ULP: [fablab-mill-n-drill.ulp](http://mlab.taik.fi/paja/?p=1874)

-#####Does NOT interpret arcs or circles
+####WARNING: Current version does NOT interpret arcs or circles

- - The current version parses Wires in your .brd file, and assumes they are all straight lines
- - If you want a curve in your mill job, draw tons of little lines, or use the ULP linked to above (which just draws tons of little lines...)
+The current assumes all `Wires` are straight lines.
+If you want a curve in your mill job, draw tons of little lines

 ###Included in this repo